hashicorp/design-system/website/docs/components/form/super-select/partials/code/component-api.md

 The Single and Multiple base components have nearly identical APIs to the [ember-power-select](https://ember-power-select.com/) addon.

-While the [ember-power-select documentation](https://ember-power-select.com/docs) has the full list of supported options for the base components, we’ve included the most ones here for your convenience.
+While the [ember-power-select documentation](https://ember-power-select.com/docs) has the full list of supported options for the base components, we’ve included the most common ones here for your convenience.

 !!!
 Info

 The `renderInPlace` property is set to `true` in `SuperSelect` components to fix a `PowerSelect` accessibility issue.
-(The opener element or “trigger” should be next to dropdown content it hides & reveals.)
+(The opener element or “trigger” should be next to the dropdown content it hides & reveals.)
 It cannot be overridden.

 !!!